 Rectal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Stage III Rectal Cancer

-The NSABP R-03 similarly compared preoperative versus postoperative chemoradiotherapy for patients with clinically staged T3 or T4 or node-positive rectal cancer.
+The NSABP R-03 similarly compared preoperative versus postoperative chemoradiation therapy for patients with clinically staged T3 or T4 or node-positive rectal cancer.
 Chemotherapy consisted of 5-FU/LV with 45 Gy in 25 fractions with a 5.4 Gy boost.
 Although the intended sample size was 900 patients, the study closed early because of poor accrual, with 267 patients.
-With a median follow-up of 8.4 years, preoperative chemoradiation was found to confer a significant improvement in 5-year DFS (64.7% vs. 53.4% for postoperative patients, P = .011).
+With a median follow-up of 8.4 years, preoperative chemoradiation was found to confer a significant improvement in the 5-year DFS (64.7% vs. 53.4% for postoperative patients, P = .011).
 Similar to the German Rectal Study, there was no significant difference seen in OS between treatment arms (74.5% vs. 65.6%, P = .065 for preoperative vs. postoperative chemoradiation.)[Level of evidence: 1iiA]

 Preoperative chemoradiation therapy has become the standard of care for patients with clinically staged T3 or T4 or node-positive disease, based on the results of several studies.